 - Tu B'shevat: This holiday often falls during winter break, but when it doesn’t, Skidmore Hillel has celebrated with guest speakers or student-led programs that highlight the holiday's themes.

 - Purim: Organized each year by the students, obervances have included on-campus Purim parties, hamentashen baking gatherings, and readings of the megillah in collaboration with local Jewish communities.

-- Passover: With the support of the ORSL, Dinihg Services, and the Jewish Student Life Coordinator, students lead their own first-night Seder.
-Often the haggadah used is one that has been researched, complied, and shaped by Skidmore students themselves.
-Dining Services clears an area of the dining hall to provide Passover food for students, staff, and faculty who are observing dietary restrictions for the holiday.
+- Passover: With the support of the ORSL, Dining Services and the Jewish student life coordinator, students lead their own first-night Seder.
+Often the haggadah used is one that has been researched, complied and shaped by Skidmore students themselves.
+Dining Services clears an area of the dining hall to provide Passover food for students, staff and faculty who are observing dietary restrictions for the holiday.

 The Office of Jewish Student Life, part of the Office of Religious and Spiritual Life,

-Interest that are generated out of other offices on campus.
-We work closely with
+interest that are generated out of other offices on campus.
+We work closely with the

 and Perlow programs.
-We have worked with the Honors Forum and academic departments
+We have worked with the Periclean Honors Forum and academic departments

 recent years we have brought several speakers, including Professor Stephen Hoffman,